jpegleg/dwarven-toolbox/README.md

 The dwarven-toolbox is a collection of small and simple programs.

 ⚠️ Security Warning: Hazmat!
-This module contains lower level permutations and abstractions.
+This collection contains lower level permutations and abstractions that may not have all of the desirable security properties for a given usage/situation.

 - iron - 32 byte string generate
 - silver - 64 byte string generate